German submarine U-38 (1938): First patrol

 U-38 left the port of Wilhelmshaven on 19 August 1939.
 The boat operated off the coast of Lisbon, returning to port on 18 September.
 During this four-week period, she sank two ships.

 On 5 September 1939 U-38 stopped the French ship Pluvoise, examined her papers and released her.
 Pluvoise broadcast the event, warning others of the U-boat.
 For this, Liebe was reprimanded.
 The already strict rules restricting submarine warfare were further tightened to prevent a recurrence of the event and all U-boats were instructed to avoid contact with any French merchant vessels.

-The British steam freighter SS Manaar was sunk on 6 September 1939.
-U-38 opened fire on the freighter, intending to stop her, but she returned fire.
+She sank the British cargo steamship Manaar on 6 September 1939.
+U-38 opened fire on her, intending to stop her, but she returned fire.
 This was the first time that a merchantman fired at a U-boat.
-Stunned by this unexpected response, U-38 dived and sank Manaar with torpedoes.
-Citing the fact that Manaar had fired at him, Liebe did not assist the survivors, reasoning that the vessel was exempted from protection by the Submarine Protocol.
-Berlin would release to the media the narrative that the Manaar had fired on U-38 on sight.
+Surprised by this unexpected response, U-38 dived and sank Manaar with torpedoes.
+Citing the fact that Manaar had fired at him, Liebe did not assist the survivors, reasoning that the ship was exempted from protection by the Submarine Protocol.
+Berlin released to the media the narrative that Manaar had fired on U-38 on sight.
 While Karl Dönitz did not believe that his submarines should have to maintain adherence to the Submarine Protocol in the face of armed merchantmen, due to the political situation, restrictions remained in force after this incident and he was merely able to issue instruction to all submarines to exercise caution.
 Radio Officer James Turner remained at his post until the last moment.
 As he was leaving he found two Lascars, one badly injured.
 Turner rescued both men while under continuous fire from U-38, for this he was awarded the Empire Gallantry Medal.

-On 11 September 1939, while flying the Irish tricolour, Inverliffey was shelled and sunk.
-In spite of Captain William Trowsdale's protestation that they were Irish, Liebe said that they "were sorry" but they would sink Inverliffey as she was carrying contraband petrol to England.
+On 11 September 1939 she shelled and sank Inverliffey, which was flying the Irish tricolour.
+In spite of Captain William Trowsdale's protestation that they were Irish, Liebe said that they "were sorry" but U-38 sank Inverliffey as she was carrying contraband petrol to England.
 The crew took to the lifeboats.
 Inverliffey burned fiercely, endangering the lifeboats.
 At risk to herself, the German submarine approached, threw lines to the lifeboats and towed them to safety.
 As Captain Trowsdale's lifeboat was damaged, the occupants were allowed to board the U-boat.
 The captain did not have a lifebelt, so he was given one.
 U-38 stopped the American tanker R.G.
 Stewart and put Inverliffey's crew on board.
 Just two days earlier, Inver tankers transferred its ships from the Irish to the British registry.